 Not everyone is a candidate for sclerotherapy.
 You may not be able to undergo the treatment if you’re:

-During your initial consultation, your New York vein doctor performs a thorough physical exam and carefully evaluates your medical history.
+During your initial consultation, your New Jersey vein doctor performs a thorough physical exam and carefully evaluates your medical history.
 He talks to you about your symptoms and your cosmetic goals.
 He may order an ultrasound of the troubled area to get a clearer view of your veins.

 The sclerotherapy treatment requires you to lie on your back while elevating your legs.
 Your doctor cleans the location to be treated and then injects a chemical solution into your spider veins using a thin needle.
 Some injections contain lidocaine to provide a local anesthetic.
 The solution coats the interior of the vein wall and causes it to swell, collapse and prevent further blood flow.
 The vein eventually turns into scar tissue and disappears.